chiragmadaan/demo_android/README.md

 All the assertion statements are part of the test case and no assertion is made in the view pages because that's one of the principles of the POM.

-Appium gestures Swipe and Click are used
+&#10003;Appium gestures Swipe and Click are used

-Desired test case has been automated
+&#10003;Desired test case has been automated

-Name of the product is verified on all the relevant pages and made sure it is consistent
+&#10003;Name of the product is verified on all the relevant pages and made sure it is consistent

-Test Case passes and fails based on assertions
+&#10003;Test Case passes and fails based on assertions

-Test data is read from the external source and is not part of the test code
+&#10003;Test data is read from the external source and is not part of the test code